What I do

 I am a writer and speaker about the future of work with a feminist perspective.

-Also I believe that the legacy of a historic sexual division of labour has enduring traces in today’s society.
-Women’s work, whether paid or unpaid, is valued less.
-Yet there would be no productivity without the care and support of largely female work.
-It’s high time we learned to value it more!
+I also believe that the legacy of a historic gendered division of labour still shapes today’s world of work: women’s work, whether paid or unpaid, is valued less, even though there would be no productivity without the largely female labour of care and support that makes makes ALL work possible.

 Publications